NeilJustice/FileArb/README.md

 ## FileArb Code Structure As It Appears In Visual Studio 2019 On Windows

+Shown is this screenshot is the if-statement in function `FileCreator::WriteFiles` for determining whether to generate files sequentially or in parallel.
+Shown in the bottom half of the screenshot are corresponding ZenUnit and MetalMock unit tests for function `FileCreator::WriteFiles`.

 ![FileArb Code Structure As It Appears In Visual Studio 2019](Screenshots/Windows/FileArbCodeStructureAsItAppearsInVisualStudio2019.png)

 ## Linux Jenkins Jobs Which Build, Cppcheck, clang-tidy, AddressSanitize, UndefinedBehaviorSanitize and ThreadSanitize FileArb's C++ Code and SonarQube Scan FileArb's Python Code